essdot/js-lessons/doc/types.md

 # Types

-Javascript has the following types:
+Javascript (as of ES5) has the following types:

 1. string
 2. number